Jeremias333/aquamemento-api/README.md

-# hey-sir-your-water
+# AquaMemento API
-"Hey sir, your water" is an application to remember you remaining to drink certain quantity of water.
+"AquaMemento API" is an application programming interface (API) to remember you remaining to drink certain quantity of water.